 Located 300 meters away from the USAT Liberty wreck, Tulamben’s Coral Garden is the perfect place to get introduced to the wonders of diving in Bali.
 Indeed, it is one of Abyss Dive Center Bali’s privileged dive site in Tulamben for Discover Scuba Dives, before heading to the USAT Liberty wreck for the main show.
-Coral Garden is the perfect site for a peaceful dive, with a perfect visibility at all times and a shallowness that allows seeing a vibrant underwater wildlife in only 10 to 20 meters of water.
-It is also a very popular snorkelling site.
+Coral Garden is the perfect site for a peaceful dive, with perfect visibility at all times and a shallowness that allows seeing vibrant underwater wildlife in only 10 to 20 meters of water.
+It is also a very popular snorkeling site.

 What kind of dive to expect on Tulamben’s Coral Garden?

 Coral Garden is the perfect place for light fun diving.
 The site is covered with statues and metallic structures that were sunk by local Balinese diving associations, such as pyramids and a plane made of wire.
-These human-made structures are perfect to create an artificial reef, which attracts corals, seaweed and various species of fish that like to nest and hide in such formations.
-Also, thanks to a great visibility, this dive site of Tulamben is perfect for underwater photography, so don’t forget your camera!
+These human-made structures are perfect to create an artificial reef, which attracts corals, seaweed, and various species of fish that like to nest and hide in such formations.
+Also, thanks to great visibility, this dive site of Tulamben is perfect for underwater photography, so don’t forget your camera!

 What will you encounter when diving on Tulamben’s Coral Garden?

 The Coral Garden of Tulamben is a dive site full of life, you almost have to push away the fish when diving there to get through the end of your dive.
 Sounds like a blast right?

 This dive site of Tulamben is widely known for its abundance of reef sharks.
 Black tips and white tips alike often use this site as a hunting ground and it is awesome to see them evolve so graciously in the water.
 But no worries, reef sharks are not a danger for humans and will flee if you get too close to them.